MarkusLund/claudesessionstarter/docs/FORKS.md

 5. Follow the prompts to install/authorize the Claude GitHub App for your fork.
 6. If `/install-github-app` isn’t available, install the app manually at `https://github.com/apps/claude` instead (then proceed to add `ANTHROPIC_API_KEY` below).

-## 3) Add the required GitHub secret
+## 3) Check the required GitHub secret

 The workflow expects a repository secret named:

 - `ANTHROPIC_API_KEY`

-Add it in your fork:
+When you run `/install-github-app` in your fork, the setup flow will normally create this secret for you automatically using the key you provide.

+If you instead installed the Claude GitHub App manually (without `/install-github-app`), you’ll need to create it yourself:

 1. GitHub repo → `Settings`
 2. `Secrets and variables` → `Actions`